eliaperantoni/Koi/backlog.md

 ...you get a proper error instead of having it treated as 4 commands.

-Now I shall add the option to start a line with `$` to explicitly tell the parser you intend that line to be a command.
+I also added the option to start a line with `$` to explicitly tell the parser you intend the line to be parsed as a command.

-And then we're off to commands parsing!
+Then I implemented some Pratt parsing for the commands and written some tests.
+This has been a very productive day!

+What's left to do, parsing-wise, is loops, conditionals and functions.
+I should also add command expressions.
+Hopefully it shouldn't be too hard.